-- Time codes are always recorded to movie files (except for High Frame Rate movies with set to [Free run]), regardless of the [Movie rec count] setting. - The "frame" count is not displayed during movie shooting or playback.
+- Time codes are always recorded to movie files (except for High Frame Rate movies with set to [Free run]), regardless of the [Movie rec count] setting. - The [Movie play count] setting under [ 1: Time code] is linked to the [ 3: Movie play count] setting, so that these settings always match. - The "frame" count is not displayed during movie shooting or playback.